 Naturally, grease is highly flammable.

-And a busy North Carolina restaurant kitchen is the last place you want to have grease deposits lying around.
+And a busy North Carolina commercial kitchen is the last place you want to have grease deposits lying around.

 There are so many downsides to grease fires.